Green Point Stadium

 It was also used by local schools such as CBC, Ellerton, de Kuilen and Sea Point High School to host their annual inter-school athletics competitions.

 It was partly demolished in 2007 during construction of an adjacent new stadium, the Cape Town Stadium, built on part of an existing golf course for the 2010 FIFA World Cup.
 The main stand of the rebuilt Green Point Athletics Stadium was constructed on the site of the old stadium's main stand.
-The stadium was completed in early 2013, and can seat 7,000 people.
+The athletics stadium was completed in early 2013, and can seat 7,000 people.